 - There’s a world of patching options available to you for changing the start and end points on the fly (random numbers, phasor~/phasor and rate~/rate pairs, and so on).

-One thing that you’ve probably noticed is the interaction between the phasor~ and the start and end points – changing the start/endpoints changes the apparent pitch of the playback, since the same phasor~ is now traversing a different number of samples/range in the buffer operator.
+One thing you’ve probably noticed is the interaction between the phasor~ and the start and end points – changing the start/endpoints changes the apparent pitch of the playback since the same phasor~ is now traversing a different number of samples/range in the buffer operator.
 How could you modify this patch so that the rate of playback is automatically adjusted regardless of what the start-to-endpoint sample count is?

 Hint: Start with playing back the full range of a loaded buffer, and then modify the endpoint in your patch so that it’s precisely half of the length of the original.
 How does the pitch change?
 Can you think of a gen~ operator you might use to adjust the playback rate to keep it consistent?